About The Species

 Measures restricting the type of gear fishermen may use and when and where they may fish reduce bycatch of other species in the U.S. Pacific cod fisheries.

-- There are four stocks of Pacific cod: Bering Sea, Gulf of Alaska, Aleutian Islands, and West Coast.
+- There are four stocks of Pacific cod: Bering Sea, Gulf of Alaska, Aleutian Islands, and Pacific coast.
 According to the most recent stock assessments:

-The Bering Sea stock is not overfished and not subject to overfishing (2019 stock assessment).
+- The Bering Sea stock is not overfished (2022 stock assessment) and not subject to overfishing based on 2022 catch data.
 Summary stock assessment information can be found on Stock SMART.

-The Gulf of Alaska stock is not overfished and not subject to overfishing (2018 stock assessment).
+- The Gulf of Alaska stock is not overfished (2022 stock assessment) and not subject to overfishing based on 2022 catch data.
 Summary stock assessment information can be found on Stock SMART.

-The Aleutian Islands stock is not subject to overfishing, but data are insufficient to determine the population status at this time (2018 stock assessment).
+- The Aleutian Islands stock is not subject to overfishing based on 2022 catch data, but data are insufficient to determine the population status at this time (2022 stock assessment).
 Summary stock assessment information can be found on Stock SMART.

-The West Coast population of Pacific cod has never been formally assessed, but is not subject to overfishing based on 2018 catch data.
+- The Pacific coast population of Pacific cod has never been formally assessed, but is not subject to overfishing based on 2021 catch data.

 - In Alaska, scientists and managers determine the population status of Pacific cod based on estimates of spawning biomass—a measure of the number of females in the population that are able to reproduce.